DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 - **First Impressions and Trust:** A webpage with garbled text or incorrect symbols creates a poor first impression and immediately erodes user trust.
 From a UX perspective, a professional and reliable website must display its content correctly and consistently.
 Ensuring the correct character set is a foundational step in creating a user experience that feels trustworthy and well-designed.

 ---

+#### COMMON MISTAKES TO AVOID WITH HTML POINT THREE

+### Course Step Number: 441

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This summary reinforces the lesson on avoiding outdated syntax, providing a deeper understanding of the importance of semantic HTML and its impact on accessibility and maintenance.

+**Best Practices**

+- **The Importance of Semantics:** This mistake highlights a core best practice in modern HTML: the use of **semantic tags**.
+The `<strong>` tag is preferred over `<b>` because it conveys meaning, or "semantics."
+It tells the browser and assistive technologies that the text inside is of "strong importance," while the `<b>` tag is purely for visual presentation (bolding).
+Using the correct semantic tag ensures that the meaning of your content is clear to everyone, including screen readers.

+**Modernization**

+- **Developer Tools and Linting:** Modern accessibility checkers and linters (tools that analyze code for quality issues) will flag the use of deprecated or outdated tags like `<b>` as a warning.
+This makes it easy for a developer to identify and correct these mistakes in real-time within their code editor, ensuring the code is up to modern standards.

+**Enhanced Learning (UX Bias)**

+- **The User's Experience of "Emphasis":** From a UX perspective, using semantic tags has a direct impact on the user's experience.
+For a sighted user, both `<b>` and `<strong>` look the same by default (bold).
+However, for a user with a screen reader, the content inside a `<strong>` tag may be read with a change in tone or emphasis to convey its importance.
+A `<b>` tag, being purely presentational, would not trigger this change.
+This shows that semantic choices at the code level are a key part of designing an intuitive and accessible experience.

+---